Soups, Sides, and Salads

 Add the cheese to the au gratin cheese sauce

-Next, add in the shredded cheese a little at a time and stir until melted before adding more cheese.
+Next, reduce to medium low heat and add in the shredded cheese a little at a time and stir until melted before adding more cheese.
 Reserve ½ cup of cheese for topping.
 Once all of the cheese has been added and the sauce is smooth, remove the pan from the heat and set aside.

-Grease the bottom and sides of a cast iron pan or skillet with butter or oil.
-Place a single layer of potato slices over the bottom on the pan, then layer about ⅓ of the sliced onions.
-Next pour about ¼ of the cheese sauce over the potatoes.
+Grease the bottom and sides of a cast iron pan or skillet with a couple tablespoons of butter, some cooking oil, or cooking spray.
+Place a single layer of thin potato slices over the bottom on the pan, then layer about ⅓ of the sliced onions.
+Next pour about ¼ of the creamy cheese sauce over the potatoes.

 Repeat with 2 more layers of potatoes, onion and cheese sauce then finish with a final layer of potatoes.
 Top with the last of the cheese sauce and then the ½ cup of shredded cheese.
 If desired sprinkle with additional thyme.